Runs a load job as defined in a YAML formatted control file.

 - Required if MODE is UPDATE or MERGE.
 Specifies the column(s) to update for the rows that meet the MATCH_COLUMNS criteria and the optional UPDATE_CONDITION.

 - Optional.
-Specifies a Boolean condition (similar to what you would declare in a WHERE clause) that must be met in order for a row in the target table to be updated (or inserted in the case of a MERGE).
+Specifies a Boolean condition (similar to what you would declare in a WHERE clause) that must be met in order for a row in the target table to be updated.

 - Optional.
 If a mapping is specified, it overrides the default source-to-target column mapping.
 The default source-to-target mapping is based on a match of column names as defined in the source COLUMNS section and the column names of the target TABLE.
 A mapping is specified as either: